- If you’re in the market for a versatile and durable powerlifting barbell, the Rogue Ohio Power Bar will give you the most value for your money.

 - Its weight capacity is 1,500 lbs

-- It has a bare steel finish that fans of old-school olympic barbells will like
+- It has a bare steel finish that fans of old-school weightlifting barbells will like

-- The bare steel finish also accentuates the aggressive knurling pattern on the bar
+- The steel finish also accentuates the aggressive knurling pattern on the bar

 - Its hardened chrome sleeves minimize plate shifting while you lift